ZhishanQ/UniHGKR/README.md

 ## Menu
+We are preparing to update more code and benchmark datasets.
+Please be patient.

 ### 1. CompMix-IR Benchmark

 ### 2. UniHGKR model checkpoints

 ### 3. Code to train and evalutation

+#### 3.1 Evalutation on CompMix-IR

+#### 3.2 Evalutation on Convmix

+#### 3.3 Evalutation on BERI

+Our variant model **UniHGKR-base-beir** adapted for evaluation on BEIR can be found at: https://huggingface.co/ZhishanQ/UniHGKR-base-beir

+The code for evaluation on BEIR at: [evaluation_beir](#evaluation_beir).

 ## Cite